“[Verbal Poker Tells is] a veritable encyclopedia of ways in which poker players reveal information when they open their mouths.”

 Verbal Poker Tells took me nine months to research and write.
 I had no intention of it taking me that long.
 When I first started on the book, I thought I knew what I was going to write about and thought it would be fairly short.
 But as I continued to research and take notes, more and more interesting patterns stood out to me, and the work grew.

-This is why this book is almost four times as long as my first one.
-It includes 41 specific verbal patterns, chapters on manipulation and information-gathering tactics, and many, many real hand histories to demonstrate its points.
+This is why this book is almost four times as long as my first book Reading Poker Tells, and why it costs more.
+It includes 40+ specific verbal patterns, chapters on manipulation and information-gathering tactics, and many, many real hand histories to demonstrate its points.

 About the book

-Verbal Poker Tells is 440 pages long and comes in a bundle of all the popular ebook formats: PDF, EPUB, and Kindle.
+Verbal Poker Tells is 440 pages long in paperback format and comes in a bundle of all the popular ebook formats: PDF, EPUB, and Kindle.

 Here are just a few of the subjects included in Verbal Poker Tells: